 The ESG Omnibus Proposal was published on 26 February 2025.

-The EU Commission aims to adopt the revised ESRS at the latest six months after the proposal is published in the Official Journal of the EU.
+The European Commission has instructed EFRAG to draft its technical advice on the new ESRS by 31 October 2025.
+The Commission aims to adopt the revised ESRS at the latest six months after the directive is published in the Official Journal of the EU.

 Moving forward in the year, the EU Competitiveness Compass and European Commission Work Programme 2025, provide a roadmap on future developments of EU law.
 These include the following: